relaxing-observer/TestRyanair-pytestbdd/README.md

 Test Automation Framework for web automation of "www.ryanair.com" using Selenium and Python using BDD testing approach with the below features:

 * Framework is based on Page Object Model.
-* BDD approach (Pytest-BDD plugin) with Scenario Outline
+* BDD approach (Pytest-BDD plugin) with Scenarios Outline
 * Reporting using Allure report.
 * Logging to external file.